-Lips are one of the main focal points on the face, unlike our skin, lips lack sebaceous glands and melanin.
+Lips are one of the main focal points on the face.

 Make sure you include a natural humectant in your recipes such as Glycerin or Honey and protective emollients like Jojoba oil will keep the lips hydrated for longer.

 If you are one of those people who can never have enough lip balm, then you will love the following recipes: